rabbitmq/ra/docs/internals/COMPACTION.md

 written to new compacted segments.
 The data for these indexes can then be omitted from the snapshot to reduce its size and the write amplification incurred by writing the snapshot.

+For example the `ra_kv` key-value store only keeps a map of Key => Raft Index in memory and reads the values from disk on demand when reading.

 ### Machine Callback